Othello1111/go-foobot-api-client/README.md

 # go-foobot-api-client
-Go(lang) API client for FooBot air quality monitor, logs to database.
+Go(lang) API client for <a href="https://foobot.io/">FooBot</a> air quality monitor, logs to database.

 This is currently a work in progress.... more to come.

+Deployed as a WIP to <a href="http://airquality.clayshekleton.com/">http://airquality.clayshekleton.com/</a>

 ## Requirements